How To Increase Your Credit Score the Right Way

 One of the fastest ways to instantly ding your credit is to apply for more credit.

-Regardless of your current credit score, when you apply for any kind of loan (auto, mortgage, even a credit card) your lender will run a “hard check” or “hard pull” of your credit.
-This means they take a deep dive into your credit report, and as a result, the credit bureaus ding your credit score by a few points.
+When you apply for any kind of loan (auto, mortgage, or even a credit card), your lender will run a “hard check” or “hard pull” of your credit.
+This means they take a deep dive into your credit report.
+As a result, the credit bureaus ding your score by a few points.

 Even still, hold off on nonessential loan applications while you’re trying to rebuild your credit.
-Consider a balance transfer card or debt consolidation loan to make significant progress in reducing outstanding debts with fixed monthly payments.
+Consider a balance transfer card or debt consolidation to reduce outstanding debts with fixed monthly payments.

-There are some services out there, such as Experian Boost, Rental Kharma, and Bilt Rewards (under the Bilt Mastercard) that will report things like utilities and rent payments to the credit bureaus.
+There are some services out there, such as Experian Boost, RentReporters, and Bilt Rewards that will report things like utilities and rent payments to the credit bureaus.

 Normally, the credit bureaus only track credit payments, so getting extra points for on-time electricity bills or your monthly rent could help boost your credit score while you go about your daily life.